 We begin the Days of Awe with Slichot services and study with the greater Lower Merion Jewish community.
-Rosh Hashanah, the New Year, and Yom Kippur, the Day of Atonement, are inspirational days for contemplation and Jewish community.
-At Beth David Reform Congregation we are proud to have many congregants, in addition to clergy, actively participate, by reading portions of the service, performing aliyot (Torah blessings), chanting Torah and reading its translations, and of course blowing the Shofar.
-Midday, for children we conduct two "kid friendly services - Pre K through grade 3 and grade 4 and up.
-Teen members of the congregation conduct the Afternoon Service.
-The honor of participating in the High Holy Day services is offered to congregants based on volunteerism throughout the year.
+Rosh Hashanah, the Jewish New Year, and Yom Kippur, the Day of Atonement, are inspirational days for contemplation, celebration, and congregation.
+At Beth David we are proud to have many congregants, in addition to our clergy, actively participate by reading portions of the service, chanting Torah and reading its translations, and blowing the Shofar.
+The honor of participating in the High Holy Day Services is offered to congregants based on volunteerism throughout the year.
 We also conduct special Tot Services designed for our youngest worshippers as well as Family Services for elementary and middle school children to attend with their parents.